sinemdonmez/BlastGame/README.md

 My first project developed with Unity.
 ---
-BlastGame is a simple puzzle game where your objective is to pop candies by matching two or more.
+BlastGame is a simple puzzle game where your objective is to pop tiles by matching two or more.
 Create powerful rockets and combos to clear rows, columns, and even entire sections of the board!

 ## How to Play

 - **Match Candies:**
   Click adjacent candies to form groups of three or more.
-When matched, the candies pop off the board.
+When matched, the tiles pop off the board.

 - **Create Rockets:**
   Matching four or more candies will spawn a rocket.
 When activated, a rocket clears either an entire row or an entire column.